bosscillations/starter-hugo-academic/content/publication/enhancing-learning-through-virtual-reality-and-neurofeedback-a-first-step/index.md

   - Aldis Sipolins
   - Lin Zhou
 doi: https://doi.org/10.1145/3027385.3027390
-publication: Proceedings of the International Learning Analytics & Knowledge Conference
+publication: "*Proceedings of the International Learning Analytics & Knowledge Conference, 398-403*"
 abstract: Virtual reality presents exciting new prospects for the delivery of educational materials to students.
 By combining this technology with biological sensors, a student in a virtual educational environment can be